lindemer/zoot/README.md

 Access the **Zoot** API from your source files with `#include <zoot/suit.h>`.

 ## Tests and examples
-Run tests from the `tests` directory with `west build -t run -b native_posix`.
-See unit tests in `tests/src/tests.c` for examples.
+Run `west build -t run -b native_posix` from the `tests` directory.
+The unit tests in `tests/src/tests.c` are taken directly from [the I-D](https://tools.ietf.org/html/draft-ietf-suit-manifest-04).